-General: Intravenous doses of midazolam should be decreased for elderly and for debilitated patients (see WARNINGS and DOSAGE AND ADMINISTRATION).
-These patients will also probably take longer to recover completely after midazolam administration for the induction of concomitant medications capable of depressing the CNS.
+Usage in Preterm Infants and Neonates: Rapid injection should be avoided in the eonates receiving a continuous infusion of midazolam who then receive a rapid intravenous njection of fentanyl.
+Seizures have been reported in several neonates following rapid depressing the CNS.
 Anticipated effects range from mild sedation to deep levels of sedation virtually equivalent to a state of general anesthesia where the patient may require external support of vital functions.
-Care must be taken to individualize and carefully titrate the dose of midazolam to the patient's underlying medical/ surgical conditions, administer to the desired effect being certain to wait an adequate time for peak CNS effects of both midazolam and concomitant medications, and have the personnel and size-appropriate equipment and facilities available for monitoring and intervention (see Boxed WARNING, WARNINGS and DOSAGE AND ADMINISTRATION).
+Care must be taken to individualize and carefully titrate the dose of midazolam to the patient's underlying medical/surgical conditions, administer to the desired effect being certain to wait an adequate time for peak CNS effects of both midazolam and concomitant medications, and have the personnel and size-appropriate equipment and facilities available for monitoring and intervention (see Boxed WARNING, WARNINGS and DOSAGE AND ADMINISTRATION).
 Practitioners administering midazolam must have the skills necessary to manage reasonably foreseeable adverse effects, particularly skills in airway management.
-For information regarding withdrawal see DRUG ABUSE AND DEPENDENCE.
+For information regarding withdrawal (see DRUG ABUSE AND DEPENDENCE).
+Information for Patients: To assure safe and effective use of benzodiazepines, the following information and instructions should be communicated to the patient when appropriate: